iding-ir/react-redux-layout-renderer/README.md

 ## Intro

-Layout Renderer receives a standard JSON file and renders a themeable multilingual responsive web application.
+Layout Renderer receives a standard JSON file and a number of Markdown files and renders a themeable multilingual responsive web application.

 It uses React, Redux, SASS and no CSS framework to demonstrate my front-end skills.